-An in-depth review of the concepts of space and time in Einstein's special and general theory of relativity stemmed from a careful analysis of the measurement process . in physics.
+An deep revision of the concepts of space and time in Einstein's special and general theory of relativity stemmed from a careful analysis of the measurement process in physics.
 The definitions of the terms space and time and their properties must follow from the knowledge gained by physical measurements.
-If space and time are attributed to properties that do not inevitably result from physical measurements, we easily find ourselves on the path of metaphysics.
-Mathematical theory, which seeks to claim physical content, must be based on basic concepts that reflect natural reality..
-For a long time, the terms "space", "time", "matter" made exclusive demands of philosophy (sometimes we still meet it today).
+If space and time are attributed to properties that do not inevitably result from physical measurements, we easily find ourselves on the path (astray) of metaphysics.
+Mathematical theory, which seeks to claim physical content, must be based on basic concepts that reflect natural reality.
+For a long time, the terms "space", "time", "matter" have been claimed by philosophy (sometimes we still meet it today).
 However, the history of scientific knowledge shows that philosophy can ask important fundamental questions, but it is not able to answer them reliably and definitively.
 With the help of various philosophical speculations, it is possible to reach completely contradictory conclusions and theses.
-Only fundamental natural sciences (especially physics) that dialectically combine speculative and experimental cognitive can help find a realistic answer to basic philosophical questions such as the nature of space, time and matter, and perhaps to the problems of the relationship between being and consciousness or matter and "spirit". methods, theory and practice.
+Only fundamental natural sciences (especially physics) that dialectically combine speculative and experimental cognitive methods, theory and practice, can help find a realistic answer to basic philosophical questions such as the nature of space, time and matter, and perhaps to the problems of the relationship between being and consciousness or matter and "spirit".
 And the study of gravity has significantly contributed (and continues to contribute) to this knowledge.

 (ideal) measurement of space and time